digitalocean/terraform-provider-digitalocean/website/docs/d/volume.html.md

 The following attributes are exported:

 * `id`: The ID of the block storage volume.
+* `urn`: The uniform resource name for the storage volume.
 * `size` - The size of the block storage volume in GiB.
 * `description` - Text describing a block storage volume.
 * `filesystem_type` - Filesystem type currently in-use on the block storage volume.